go.mod file reference

 module

-Declares the module's module path, the module's unique identifier when combined with the module version.
+Declares the module’s module path, which is the module’s unique identifier (when combined with the module version number).
+The module path becomes the import prefix for all packages the module contains.

 Syntax